Position

 Responsibilities:

-• Coordinate with court staff, attorneys, and other legal professionals to facilitate smooth case proceedings.
+• Communicate with attorneys, court staff, and other stakeholders to ensure timely and effective case management.

 Qualifications

-• Bachelor’s degree in Law, Criminal Justice, or a related field.
+• Bachelor’s degree in Law, Criminal Justice, Public Administration, or a related field.

 Is becoming a Judicial Assistant a good career path?